 SLAA is an abbreviation for Strategic Land Availability Assessment.
 This is a technical document which assesses the suitability, availability and achievability of land for housing and employment development.

 Who can carry out a sequential test?

-There is no requirement by local authorities for the person who carries out the sequential test to hold a particular qualification, however you will often find they are carried out by individuals who have significant knowledge in flood risk, such as
+There is no requirement by local authorities for the person who carries out the sequential test to hold a particular qualification, however you will often find they are carried out by individuals who have significant knowledge in flood risk, such as an environmental consultant.